hashed-io/sean-hashed.io/content/projects/world-bank.md

 ---
-title: "Top 10 world bank"
+title: "Enterprise Solutions"
-description: "Designed and built blockchain infrastructure for the transfer of tokenized assets across world class banking Institutions."
+description: "Designed and built blockchain workflows and infrastructure for managing digital assets that will be traded between world-class financial institutions."
 category: "Industry"
 weight: 1
 image: "project/Credit-Suisse-Logo.png"